eumetsat/learn-s6/README.md

-# Learn POSEIDON4
+# Learn Sentinel-6 Altimetry

-The **learn-poseidon4** module consists of a collection of python-based Jupyter-notebooks design to demonstrate the capability of the Poseidon-4 Altimetr (P4), carried by the Sentinel-6 satellite, and to help users begin to work with its data at level-1 and level-2.
+The **learn-s6** module consists of a collection of python-based Jupyter-notebooks design to demonstrate the capability of the Poseidon-4 altimeter, carried by the Sentinel-6 satellite, and to help users begin to work with its data at level-1 and level-2.